svermaji/WebCrawler/README.md

   - script attribute
   - img attribute

-but for downstream to collect other links will only visit page that ends with .html/.htm link
+but for downstream to collect other links will only visit page that ends with .html/.htm/.asp/.jsp etc link